MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/nf-mfidl-imfvideoprocessorcontrol2-getsupportedhardwareeffects.md

 Type: <b>UINT*</b>

 A combination of <a href="/windows/desktop/api/d3d11/ne-d3d11-d3d11_video_processor_auto_stream_caps">D3D11_VIDEO_PROCESSOR_AUTO_STREAM_CAPS</a>-typed values that are combined by using a bitwise OR operation.
-The resulting value specifies the list of suppported effect capabilities.
+The resulting value specifies the list of supported effect capabilities.

 ## -returns